joebew42/gossiping-bus-drivers-kata/README.md

 # TODO

-- How many number of stops it takes to have all drivers on board with the latest gossips?
+- Try to generalize the `` to work with an arbitrary number of drivers
 - Introduce a builder for a Driver

 # Domain